pay Function

 senderExecutoraddress is specified, only that address can submit the transaction. - If

-senderExecutoris set toaddress(0), anyone can execute the transaction with a valid signature.
+senderExecutoris set toaddress(0), any service can execute the transaction with a valid signature - enabling flexible multi-service transaction flows.

 Workflow